devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-10/assignment.md

 will fit into memory).
 The queue should be limited in length.
 The limit should be higher than the pool size.

+For better testing, it might be good idea to insert artifical delay between insertions into the queue.

 Each worker will get the specification, makes a HTTP GET request according to the specification, counts the number of bytes in the returned data and appends the result to the output file.